 If your employer operates a different open Defined Benefit structure for new employees, you are able to elect to switch to the open benefit structure.
-You should complete the Transfer to New Benefit Structure Form which is available on request or to download from SHPS website at www.tpt.org.uk.
+You should complete the Transfer to New Benefit Structure Form which is available on request or to download from the TPT website at www.tpt.org.uk.

-If you elect to switch defined benefit structures you will be able to switch back to Final Salary 1/120th in the future but not if you chose to move to Optivo DC.
+If you elect to switch benefit structures you will not be able to switch back to Final Salary 1/60th in the future.